brunoeducsantos/pick-and-place/writeup_template.md

 Joint_6| link_5    | link_6 | 0.193 | 0 | 0     |0 |0 |0
 gripper_joint |link_6| gripper_link|0.11|0 | 0     |0 |0 |0

-#### 2. Using the DH parameter table you derived earlier, create individual transformation matrices about each joint.
-In addition, also generate a generalized homogeneous transform between base_link and gripper_link using only end-effector(gripper) pose.
+Using the previous URDF parameters it is possible to obtain DH parameter table:

 Links | alpha(i-1) | a(i-1) | d(i-1) | theta(i)
 --- | --- | --- | --- | ---